ApiLogicServer/Docs/includes/abbreviations.md

 *[Multi-Page]: Applications providing multiple pages, e.g. a Customer Page and an Order Page, with filtering, pagination and sorting
 *[Multi-page]: Applications providing multiple pages, e.g. a Customer Page and an Order Page, with filtering, pagination and sorting
 *[multi-page]: Applications providing multiple pages, e.g. a Customer Page and an Order Page, with filtering, pagination and sorting
-*[Multi-Table]: An Application form displaying multiple table, e.g., an Order with a (Parent) Sales Rep, and (children) OrderDetails;  Tab sheets for related data, lookups, automatic joins.
+*[Multi-Table]: Backend logic covering multiple tables, e.g., adding an Order adjusts the Customers' balance and checks the credit limit.
+Also, frontend application forms displaying multiple table, e.g., an Order with a (Parent) Sales Rep, and (children) OrderDetails;  Tab sheets for related data, lookups, automatic joins.
-*[Multi-table]: An Application form displaying multiple table, e.g., an Order with a (Parent) Sales Rep, and (children) OrderDetails;  Tab sheets for related data, lookups, automatic joins.
+*[Multi-table]: Backend logic covering multiple tables, e.g., adding an Order adjusts the Customers' balance and checks the credit limit.
+Also, frontend application forms displaying multiple table, e.g., an Order with a (Parent) Sales Rep, and (children) OrderDetails;  Tab sheets for related data, lookups, automatic joins.
-*[multi-table]: An Application form displaying multiple table, e.g., an Order with a (Parent) Sales Rep, and (children) OrderDetails;  Tab sheets for related data, lookups, automatic joins.
+*[multi-table]: Backend logic covering multiple tables, e.g., adding an Order adjusts the Customers' balance and checks the credit limit.
+Also, frontend application forms displaying multiple table, e.g., an Order with a (Parent) Sales Rep, and (children) OrderDetails;  Tab sheets for related data, lookups, automatic joins.
 *[Declarative Hide/Show]: Support for Application fields that are displayed/hidden based on an expression for the current row declared in the Admin.yaml file
 *[Automatic Joins]: Automatically joined parent data, e.g., the ProductName (instead of the ProductId) for OrderDetails; these defaults can be overridden in the Admin.yaml file
 *[Automatic joins]: Automatically joined parent data, e.g., the ProductName (instead of the ProductId) for OrderDetails; these defaults can be overridden in the Admin.yaml file